lequyanh/SVMmykointrons/README.md

 Installation
 ============
-Run the `install.sh` script.
+1. Run the `install.sh` script.

+   a.
 If your shell does not permit running conda from a script, execute the commands manually:
 ```
 # INSTALL TENSORFLOW-KERAS ENVIRONMENT
 conda create -n mykointron python=3.7.4 --yes